carbon-design-system/carbon/web-components/packages/carbon-web-components/src/coding-conventions.md

 interpolation as well as the logic to dictate the locale-specific rule of pluralization.

-The only exception to the above rules is `<bx-date-picker>` which uses the `locale` property for all locale-specific info since there is a huge amount of translatable strings.
+The only exception to the above rules is `<cds-date-picker>` which uses the `locale` property for all locale-specific info since there is a huge amount of translatable strings.